jacksonmagas/Othello/README.md

 14. Display of Winner and Tie messages are implemented.
 15. Mouse move over motion is implemented to display the associated cell as highlighted.
 16. Keyboard support is implemented to support make-move, pass-turn, restart and quit commends as part of Reversi GUI.
+17. Implemented to accept command line strategies from user to simulate the computer player strategy.

 <br/><br/>
 New constructor: